t4t5/react-native-router/README.md

 The **`<Router \>`** object used to initialize the navigation can take the following props:
 - `firstRoute` (required): A React class corresponding to the first page of your navigation
-- `headerStyle`: Used to set the default headerStyle.
-You'll probably want to change the backgroundColor.
+- `headerStyle`: Apply a StyleSheet to the navigation bar.
+You'll probably want to change the backgroundColor for example.
+- `titleStyle`: Apply a StyleSheet to the navigation bar titles.
+Useful for changing the font or text color.
 - `backButtonComponent`: By default, the navigation bar will display a simple "Back" text for the back button.
 To change this, you can specify your own backButton component (like in the Twitter app).
 - `rightCorner`: If you have the same occuring action buttons on the right side of your navigation bar (like the Twitter "Compose"-button), you can specify a component for that view.
 - `customAction`: A special callback prop for your action buttons (this can be handy for triggering a side menu for example).
 The action gets triggered from your custom `leftCorner` or `rightCorner` components by calling `this.props.action("someActionName")` from them.

-The **`toRoute()`** prop function takes one parameter (a JavaScript object) which can have the following keys:
+The **`this.props.toRoute()`** callback prop takes one parameter (a JavaScript object) which can have the following keys:
 - `name`: The name of your route, which will be shown as the title of the navigation bar unless it is changed.
 - `component` (required): The React class corresponding to the view you want to render.
 - `leftCorner`: Specify a component to render on the left side of the navigation bar (like the "Add people"-button on the first page of the Twitter app)
 - `rightCorner`: Specify a component to render on the right side of the navigation bar
 - `titleComponent`: Specify a component to replace the title.
 This could for example be your logo (as in the first page of the Instagram app)
 - `headerStyle`: change the style of your header for the new route.
 You could for example specify a new backgroundColor and the router will automatically make a nice transition from one color to the other!
+- `data`: Send custom data to your route.

 Todos